bpaulo/cs50git/classNotes.md

 > e = 5
 > ```
 >
-> To resolve conflict the wrong piece of code needs to delete as the HEAD and HASH COMMIT lines.
+> To resolve conflict the wrong piece of code needs to delete as the HEAD and HASH COMMIT lines:
 > ```shell
 > a = 1
 > b = 2